AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 * 0beebfb - Add package.json (4 minutes ago) <AleksandrHovhannisyan>
 ```

-A few minutes later, for one reason or another, you decide that you don't actually want to keep the most recent commit.
-To delete it, you can just do a hard reset to one commit before the `HEAD` pointer, which is always pointing to the latest commit on the current branch:
+A few minutes later, you decide that you don't actually want to keep the most recent commit.
+To delete it, you can just do a hard reset to one commit before the `HEAD` pointer, which always points to the currently checked out ref in git (in this case, the current branch):

 ```bash {data-copyable=true}
 git reset --hard HEAD~1
 ```

 The tilde character (`~`) followed by a number tells git how many commits it should backtrack from a given commit (in this case, the `HEAD` pointer).
-Since `HEAD` always points to the most recent commit on the current branch, this tells git to do a hard reset to the commit *right before* the most recent one.
+Since `HEAD` is currently pointing to the latest commit on our branch, this tells git to do a hard reset to the commit *right before* the most recent one.

 Output: